mkeblx/crystal-cove-sim/readme.md

 ## todo

-* oculus mode: track markers attached to rift
+* oculus mode: track QR-code like markers attached to Rift
-* implement tracking from IR camera
+* implement tracking from 'IR camera' source
-* comparision of IR tracking to cam input
+* statistical comparision of IR tracking to cam input
-* camera animation
 * demo app using positional tracking

+## thanks

+* a big thanks to [Chris Nelson](http://crunchymetal.carbonmade.com) for the awesome Crystal Cove prototype model
+* [headtrackr](https://github.com/auduno/headtrackr/) library for doing the heavy lifting for head tracking